levitvas/levitvas/README.md

 ## Hi there 👋

+Master's student in CS interested in different usages of the Rust programming language!
+Currently trying out Rust for graphics as well as embedded programming.

+- 📫 How to reach me: levitskiy.vasily@gmail.com

 <!--
 **levitvas/levitvas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.